 In general, August is the cheapest month to fly from United States to Santiago.
 Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $663.
 If you don’t want to visit Santiago in August, then you should wait until May to fly from United States, when ticket prices are also cheap, with an average price of $710.

-The ideal time to book your flight to Santiago is 26 days in advance when prices tend to average $882.
-Don’t hesitate to check prices now though because momondo users recently found tickets for as low as $305.
+Most flyers found that booking tickets 26 days in advance of their planned departure date is the best time to get cheap flights to Santiago.
+During this timeframe, flight prices are around $882.
+Don’t hesitate to check prices now though because momondo users recently found tickets for as low as $393.

 Hikers looking for a more family-friendly day in the great outdoors would be best suited to plan their flight to Santiago for January, February, and March, when they can visit Santuario del Cerro San Cristóbal and enjoy all that the park has to offer.

 Chile has reopened its airport, non-resident foreigners will be allowed to enter Chile through Santiago Airport.
 All non-resident foreign nationals - who have been in the United Kingdom during the last 14 days – are not currently permitted to enter Chile.Entry requirements